espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 By default, the MCPWM interrupt will be deferred when the Cache is disabled for reasons like writing/erasing Flash.
 Thus the event callback functions will not get executed in time, which is not expected in a real-time application.

-There's a Kconfig option :ref:`CONFIG_MCPWM_ISR_IRAM_SAFE` that will:
+There is a Kconfig option :ref:`CONFIG_MCPWM_ISR_IRAM_SAFE` that:

-* enable the interrupt to be serviced even when the cache is disabled
+* enables the interrupt to be serviced even when the cache is disabled
-* place all functions used by the ISR into IRAM [2]_
+* places all functions used by the ISR into IRAM [2]_
-* place the driver object into DRAM (in case it's mapped to PSRAM by accident)
+* places the driver object into DRAM (in case it is mapped to PSRAM by accident)

-This will allow the interrupt to run while the cache is disabled but will come at the cost of increased IRAM consumption.
+This allows the interrupt to run while the cache is disabled but comes at the cost of increased IRAM consumption.

 There is another Kconfig option :ref:`CONFIG_MCPWM_CTRL_FUNC_IN_IRAM` that can put commonly used IO control functions into IRAM as well.
 So, these functions can also be executable when the cache is disabled.
 The IO control function is as follows: